Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models: Detailed Experimental Settings

-\subsubsection{DynaBERT~\cite{dynabert}}
+\subsubsection{DynaBERT~\citep{dynabert}}

-\textbf{Code.} We use the code implemented by authors in github\footnote{https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/DynaBERT} for experiments.
+\mybf{Code.} We use the code implemented by authors in github\footnote{https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/DynaBERT}.

-\textbf{Hyperparameters} We use the same hyperparameters summarized as in Table 9 in the paper~\cite{dynabert}.
+\mybf{Hyperparameters} We use the same hyperparameters summarized in Table 9 of the paper~\citep{dynabert}.
 We use $(m_w, m_d) = (0.25, 1.0)$ for DynaBERT-w and $(m_w, m_d) = (0.5, 0.5)$ for DynaBERT-d where $m_w$ and $m_d$ are width and depth multipliers, respectively.
 We do not use data augmentation for fairness since other algorithms do not use data augmentation.
 We report the accuracy after final-finetuning.

-\textbf{Reproduced results} We compare the reported and reproduced results under a compression rate of 75\% in Table~\ref{tab:rdy}.
-We summarize the results reported in CoFi~\cite{cofi} since there are no results without data agumentation for MNLI and QNLI datasets in DynaBERT~\cite{dynabert}. \blue{Our reproduced results are reasonable showing erros within 1\%p compared to the results in CoFi.}

-\subsubsection{EBERT~\cite{ebert}}
+\subsubsection{EBERT~\citep{ebert}}

-\textbf{Code.} We use the code implemented by authors in github\footnote{https://github.com/zejiangp/EBERT} for experiments.
+\mybf{Code.} We use the code implemented by authors in github\footnote{https://github.com/zejiangp/EBERT}.

-\textbf{Hyperparameters} We use the same set of hyperparameters introduced in Section 4.1 in the paper~\cite{ebert}.
+\mybf{Hyperparameters} We use the same set of hyperparameters introduced in Section 4.1 of the paper~\citep{ebert}.

-\textbf{Reproduced results} We compare the reported and reproduced results under a compression rate of 75\% in Table~\ref{tab:rebert}.
-As a result, our reproduced results are reasonable showing erros within 1\%p compared to the reported results.